electron/website/docs/latest/tutorial/examples.md

 ---
-title: 'Examples overview'
+title: 'Examples Overview'
 description: 'A set of examples for common Electron features'
 slug: examples
 hide_title: false
 ---

-# Examples overview
+# Examples Overview

 In this section, we have collected a set of guides for common features that you may want to implement in your Electron application.
 Each guide